Fontbane/pokeruby493/README.md

 * There's 2 new evolution stones, the Shiny Stone for Roselia and the Dusk Stone for Misdreavus and Murkrow.

+* The Oval Stone was added too as Happiny requires it to evolve into Chansey.

 # Credits

 -[Gamer2020](https://github.com/Gamer2020): He created aseriestodis which is the tool that "motivated" me to create my pokeruby_gen4sprites repo which I'm using here, and for his [pokémon base stats file](https://github.com/Gamer2020/Pokeemerald-Pokemon-and-Move-Expansion-Files/blob/master/files/include/data/pokemon/base_stats.h) which I'm using as a base for this repo's.